siphemkngwn/hy/README.md

 # Phase 2 Submission

-This is the Phase 2 submission for the Challenge.
-In this phase, we have made several improvements and updates over the previous submission.
+This is the Phase 2 example submission.
+In this phase, we have made few improvements and updates over the previous submission.
 These changes enhance reproducibility, consistency, and robustness of our evaluation.
 ---

 ## What's New in Phase 2